triflicacid/fabric-logic-mod/README.md

     - Stored as NBT data in `OnTickCount` and `OffTickCount` respectively
   - May be locked by powering from behind (pauses pulsing)
   - The advanced wrench increments/decrements the tick duration
-    - If facing in the same/opposite direction as the black indicator, alter the *on* duration
+    - The `on` duration is changed by default; hold the `Alt` key to alter the `off` duration
-    - Otherwise, alter the *off* duration
+    - The duration is incremented by default; hold the `Shift` key to decrement the duration
   - Crafting recipe: shapeless crafting of a
     - Minecraft clock
     - Input block